AureumChaos/LEAP/docs/source/ops.rst

 The pertubation operators can be mutation or also include a crossover operator.
 At this point in the pipeline we have a completed offspring with no fitness, so the next operator evaluates the offspring to assign that fitness.
-Then the evaluated offspring is collected into a pool of offspring.
+Then the evaluated offspring is collected into a pool of offspring that acts as a "sink" for new individuals, and is the principal driving for the pipeline; i.e., it is the need to fill the sink that "pulls" individuals down the pipeline.
 Once the offspring pool reaches a desired size it returns all the offspring to another selection operator to cull the offspring, and optionally the parents, to return the next set of prospective parents.